 This past week, a topic at Hammersport Marketing has been empathy, and the importance of listening.
-After a couple of glasses of wine I was thinking of sending Riley Seaburg, a founder and the CMO of HammerSport, a link to Urbanized.
-I thought about it, and realized sending him a link, might seem like a tangent, that had nothing to do with what we were talking about, so I decided to write a longer piece that he and others can read.
+After a couple of glasses of wine, I was thinking of sending the founder of HammerSport, a link to Urbanized.
+I realized sending it, might seem like a tangent, with nothing to do with what we were talking about.
+Instead, I decided to write a longer piece that he and others can read.

-I was telling someone this morning about this trilogy.
-I mentioned Helvetica.
-She said, “there’s a documentary about a font?
+I was talking to someone this morning about this trilogy.
+During it, I mentioned Helvetica.
+She replied, “there’s a documentary about a font?
 That doesn’t sound very interesting.”

 I said it’s about much more.
 It’s about relationships.
-These films articulate what most people don’t feel a need to articulate, but when they hear someone else do it well, they realize the importance of what they walk by and likely take for granted.
+These films articulate what most people don’t feel a need to articulate.
+When they hear someone else do it well, they realize the importance of what they walk by and likely take for granted.
 I love this quote from the Chicago Tribune about Helvetica.

 “The real achievement of the film is the way it sharpens your eye in general and makes connections between form and content, and between art and life.” – Chicago Tribune

-Watch these films.
-They are interesting, entertaining and not dryly examining these subjects in the way a textbook would.
+Watch these films because they are interesting, entertaining, and not dryly examining these subjects in the way a textbook would.

-In a way they hit on what you might already know, but sometimes forget.
-Our voice and needs are important, and attainable if we listen to each other.
+In a way, they hit on what you might already know but sometimes forget.
+Our voices and needs are important, and attainable if we listen to each other.